 As a long-time provider of financial data, we understand the need to present structured and, where possible, machine-readable information.
 Our ESG data is provided in a consistent format allowing our customers to compare data points like-for-like across the broad universe of industries we cover.

-We concentrate on sourcing data points that we consider to be materially significant for company performance and peer analysis, including credit analysis.
+We concentrate on sourcing information that may be financially-material for company performance and peer analysis, including credit analysis.

 Research: Focus on ESG-related attributes that may correlate to financial performance as part of an investment strategy.